M.N.R.D. in Natural Resources Development (Non-Thesis)

 - Credit Hours: 36 total credit hours

-Texas A&M University is the premier choice to gain a graduate degree, thanks to our national academic ranking and high financial value.
+Texas A&M University is a Tier 1 research institution and a premier choice when pursuing a graduate degree thanks to our national academic ranking and high financial value.
 Joining the Aggie Family and gaining an advanced degree from Texas A&M puts you in the highest class of job candidates.
 Learn more about graduate admissions at Texas A&M.

 What Do I Need to Apply?